rwieruch/blog_robinwieruch_content/blog/react-router-search-params/index.md

 );
 ```

 Now you are good to go to use use-query-params for powerful URL state management in React.
-All you have to do is using the new `useQueryParams` hook instead of our custom hook from before.
+All you have to do is using the new `useQueryParams` hook instead of our custom hook from before to get the query params.
 Also notice that compared to our custom hook, you need to "transform" a string search param too:

 ```javascript{2-7,14-17}
 import * as React from 'react';